ricleal/Unix/README.md

 Unix
 ====

-Write to stdin of a running process using PID and pipes
+Write to stdin of a running process using PID and pipes.

+Dummy process running and a bash script writing to the process.